 Scrum: A structured agile approach

-Scrum moves fast, with sprints of two to at most four weeks with clear start and finish dates.
-The short time frame forces complex tasks to be split into smaller stories, and helps your team learn quickly.
-Your question is this: Can your team ship useable code that fast?
+Scrum moves fast, with sprints that usually last between one to four weeks, which have clear start and finish dates.
+The short time frame forces complex tasks to be split into smaller stories and help your team learn quickly.
+A key question is this: Can your team ship useable code that fast?

 Scrum has three clearly defined roles.

-- The Product Owner owns and manages the product backlog, understands business requirements, and prioritizes the work to be done by the development team.
+- The product owner advocates for the customer, manages the product backlog, and helps prioritize the work done by the development team.

-- The Scrum Master manages the scrum board and workflow, and helps the team stay grounded in the scrum framework.
+- The scrum master helps the team stay grounded in the scrum principles.

-- The development team completes the work and demonstrates collective accountability.
+- The development team chooses the work to be done, delivers increments, and demonstrates collective accountability.

 Who manages the scrum team?
 Well, nobody.
 Scrum teams are self-organizing and everyone is equal, despite having different responsibilities.
-There is a healthy tension between competing interests and a unifying goal of shipping value to customers.
+The team is united by the goal of shipping value to customers.

 For more on scrum methodologies see What Is Scrum?